Hyperlane Warp Route TypeDescription

 See the implementation for more details.

-Implemented in HypERC20.sol, synthetic warp routes create new tokens on destination chains that represent tokens from the origin chain.
+Implemented in HypERC20.sol, synthetic HWRs mint new tokens on the destination chain that represent the original tokens from the source chain.
+The original tokens are not transferred but remain locked.

 Features